Peter Junger

-Peter D. Junger (1933 – November 2006) was a computer law professor and Internet activist, most famous for having fought against the U.S. government's regulations of and export controls on encryption software.
+Peter D. Junger (1933 – November 2006) was a cyberlaw professor and internet activist, most famous for having fought against the U.S. government's regulations of and export controls on encryption software.

-The case, Junger v.
+The case Junger v.
 Daley (6th Cir.
 2000), held that computer source code is protected by the First Amendment.
-The US government prohibited publication of encryption software on the Internet, arguing that encryption software was a "munition" subject to export controls.
-Junger filed suit in 1996 challenging the regulations.
+The US government prohibited publication of encryption software on the internet, arguing that encryption software was a "munition" subject to export controls.
+Junger filed suit in 1996, challenging the regulations.

-Junger also did significant legal theoretical work on the interplay between intellectual property, computer law, and the First Amendment.
-He defined himself as a "First Amendment absolutist."
+Junger also did significant legal theoretical work on the interplay between intellectual property, computer law, and the First Amendment, defining himself as a "First Amendment absolutist".

 Biography

 Junger grew up in Wyoming, graduating from Harvard University in 1955 and Harvard Law School in 1958.
-From January 1959 to December 1960 he was an enlisted man in the U.S. Army serving in West Germany.
+From January 1959 to December 1960, he was an enlisted man in the U.S. Army, serving in West Germany.
 After practicing law from 1961 to 1970, he accepted a faculty position at Case Western Reserve University's School of Law.
-He retired and was Professor of Law Emeritus in 2001.
+He retired and became Professor of Law Emeritus in 2001.

-Junger was also a practicing Buddhist, president of his local Buddhist Temple from 2003 to 2006.

-Peter Junger died in November, 2006, at the age of 73 at his home in Cleveland.
-He was survived by his mother, Genevieve Junger (born 1901).
+Junger died in November 2006, aged 73, at his home in Cleveland.